How To Clean Drain Traps

 Drain traps serve several vital functions in your plumbing system, making them indispensable for maintaining a healthy and comfortable home environment.

-Their primary role is preventing sewer gases and foul odours from entering living spaces.
-The water seal in the trap acts as a physical barrier, blocking noxious fumes from rising through the pipes and into your home.
+Their main job is to stop sewer gases and unpleasant smells from sneaking into your living spaces.
+The water seal in the trap does this by acting as a solid barrier, blocking those nasty fumes from climbing up the pipes and invading your home.

 Drain traps also help maintain water pressure in your plumbing system.
 The trap’s design helps regulate water flow, ensuring consistent pressure throughout the pipes and preventing sudden pressure changes that could damage your plumbing.